St4rG4t3/bresan.github.io/_posts/2016-06-07-learning-to-programming.md

 Many friends of mine come to me asking for advice about how to start programming, or in some cases, how to proceed after their first "Hello World" *(yeah, all of us feel excitement after we run our first Hello World, come on)*.

-My purpose on this post is to give advices and resources to anyone who is interested in this journey of learning, whatever reason motivates you, professionally or just by hobby.
+The main purpose of this post is to give advices and resources to anyone who is interested in this journey of learning, whatever reason motivates you, professionally or just by hobby.

 <!--more-->